Birth Chart Basics

 A beginner-friendly guide to reading your natal map

-Interactive birth chart wheel (demo)
+Free birth chart wheel demo

 Accuracy note: this demo uses Swiss Ephemeris data for planets, Ascendant, Midheaven, and North Node when the service is available.
 For best match with other tools, use the correct local UTC offset for the birth date (including DST).